Brenda, Arizona

 Brenda is a census-designated place (CDP) in La Paz County, Arizona, United States.

 Description

 The community is located approximately 16 km east of Quartzsite and 4 mi northeast of Interstate 10 on U.S. Route 60 (US 60).
 Its population was 466 as of the 2020 census.
 The community lies 5 mi east of the Plomosa Mountains, and it is the closest community to the New Water Mountains Wilderness, five air miles to the south.
 Brenda is four miles northeast of the western terminus of US 60 (the last community on the highway westbound).

 Demographics

 Brenda first appeared on the 2010 U.S. Census as a census-designated place (CDP).

+Infrastructure

+The Desert Shadows Domestic Water Improvement District serves part of Brenda.